-HPSJ can arrange medical transportation for members who qualify.
+Health Plan can arrange medical transportation for members who qualify.
 Non-medical transportation (NMT) is available upon request to members for medically necessary visits.

-Call HPSJ Customer Service at 888-936-7526 to determine eligibility and schedule service.
-TRIAGE or SCREEN MEMBERS TO ASSESS URGENCY OF NEED FOR CARE
+Call Health Plan's Customer Service Department at 888-936-7526 to determine eligibility and schedule service.

+TRIAGE OR SCREEN MEMBERS TO ASSESS URGENCY OF NEED FOR CARE

-Appropriately licensed personnel for triaging the health concerns of an HPSJ member includes:
+Appropriately licensed personnel for triaging the health concerns of a Health Plan member includes: